Beyond Teal : The Androgynous Organisation (T.A.O.)

 TAO Level 2 : from two to four polarities

 Masculine & feminine : these terms are often used to describe qualities or characteristics traditionally associated with men and women, respectively.
 However, in this context of leadership and organisational behavior, they transcend gender.
+(Though we may explore the benefits of acknowledging and honouring biological differences at a later stage).

 Many different models differentiates 2 types of masculine & feminine polarities : Yin/Yang, Receptive/Active, Inner/Outer, Dark/Light, Intuitive/Logical, Flow/Structure, Emotional/Rational…